MADE

 How the money works

-Think of this as your ownership stake.
 Every key person on the film holds a percentage of future revenue.
-Once everyone from steps 1–3 is paid, the remaining money is divided like this:
+When the film generates revenue, it is divided like this:

 5%